 (Disclaimer: We've been part of the EBMX product evaluation journey, assisting with industry events, race team logistics).

-Strengths: Low unit cost, strong frame design, customisation potential for performance and rider ergonomics.
+Strengths: Low unit cost, strong frame design, customisation potential for performance and rider ergonomics, ADR compliance (for select models).
 Weaknesses: Smaller frame, no cargo systems, battery-only drivetrain

 Contender 4: Zero Motorcycles